Ramya2419/Git_hub_repo/README.md

 Global (current user)
 System (all users)
 The reason to use the different levels is that you can set different values for different users or repositories.

+Global(remote) - Github
+Local - PC, Laptop

+Clone & Status
+Clone
+cloning  a repo on our local machine(copying from github to local machine) git clone <url>

+Status
+display the state of the code
+git status